leiftiger/EG_Tools/README.md

 ## Windows

 Solution and project files are provided for compilation with Visual Studio, you only need to install [Qt Visual Studio Tools](https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools-19123) to compile the solution.
+You may need to configure Qt project settings, linking to your installed version of Qt and including the Qt modules "Core", "GUI" and "Widgets".
+Use `windeployqt` to generate files needed for deployment.

 The executables are placed in `/x64/Release/` or `/x64/Debug/` depending on configuration.